-Ever since they’ve had to compete with Cyber Monday’s offerings, Black Friday deals have become available earlier and stuck for longer periods of time, Kahn said.
-Instead of having to wait until Black Friday, shoppers could now take advantage of deals during Black November, the broader term experts use to describe the month-long promotions leading up to Black Friday and Cyber Monday.
+Ever since they’ve had to compete with Cyber Monday’s offerings, Black Friday deals have become available earlier, stuck around for longer periods of time and increasingly moved online, Kahn said.
+Instead of having to wait until Black Friday — or go to stores — shoppers could now take advantage of deals during Black November, the broader term experts use to describe the month-long promotions leading up to Black Friday and Cyber Monday.

 “Black Friday used to be a trigger for people to go to the store,” Kahn said.
 “But as it’s morphed into a general promotional season, Black Friday itself lost its magic — its sense of urgency.”

 SKIP AHEAD Black Friday 2022 predictions | How Black Friday got its name

 Black Friday, the shopping holiday that takes place every year the day after Thanksgiving, falls on Friday, Nov.
 25 this year.
 Since it's quickly approaching (and some retailers have already started hosting early sales) we spoke to experts about the history behind the shopping holiday and charted how it’s changed over the years.
 Experts also discussed what to expect during the 2022 holiday shopping season and what we learned from years past.

 Looking back on Black Fridays of years past